joeytwiddle/d2l-one/README.md

 - In `packages/d2l-expo` run `yarn web` for quick web development.

   Or run `yarn start` for web and mobile development.
-(Then hit `w` for web development, and scan the QR code for mobile development.)
+(Then hit `w` for web development, or scan the QR code for mobile development.)

+  I recommended testing both web and mobile while you are developing (e.g. alternate when testing), to catch issues with any of the platforms as early as possible.
+At the very least, test all platforms before pushing new changes.

+Note that `yarn watch` and `yarn start` will run `graphql-codegen` using our `codegen.yml`.
+This will:

+- Read `schema.gql`
+- Generate `/packages/d2l-api/src/graphql-types.d.ts` (types for the back-end)
+- Generate `/packages/d2l-expo/graphql.tsx` (types and functions which make apollo-client calls to our API)
+- The `postcodegen` script will also show a diff of what has changed in `graphql.tsx`, which may help you to notice issues

 ### Coding

 I recommend using VSCode because we have already configured some things in the `.vscode` folder.
 (Format code with prettier, auto-organise imports.)

-Open the repo root folder (`code .`), not the individual subfolders, to benefit from the shared configuration.
+Open the repo root folder (`code .`) not the individual subfolders, to benefit from the shared configuration.
 You can do all the coding in one window.

 ### Authentication with Google Sheets